Invariance of Brownian motion associated with past and future maxima: Introduction and main results

 \begin{prop} Restricting $\cp $ to $C([0,t];\R )$, for every $\phi \in C([0,t];\R )$, we have

 for all $0\le s\le t$. \end{prop}

-The former relation~\eqref{;iip} shows that, given the terminal value $\phi _{t}$, the original path $\phi $ can be reconstructed from $\cp (\phi )$, which is of independent interest.
-We will see in \sref{;sppexpress} that the invariance in law of Brownian motion under $\cm $ can also be explained by the above two relations~\eqref{;iip} and \eqref{;imp}, together with Pitman's $2M-X$ theorem on one-dimensional Brownian motion and the three-dimensional Bessel process \cite{jwp}.
+The former relation~\eqref{;iip} shows that we can reconstruct the original path $\phi $ from $\cp (\phi )$ and $\phi _{t}$, which is of independent interest.
+We will see in \sref{;sppexpress} that the invariance in law of Brownian motion under $\cm $ can also be explained by the above two relations~\eqref{;iip} and \eqref{;imp}, together with the celebrated Pitman's $2M-X$ theorem \cite{jwp} on one-dimensional Brownian motion and the three-dimensional Bessel process.

 Pitman's transformation and its generalizations play an important role in the study of eigenvalues of random matrices of a certain class, and their relationship with the so-called Littelmann path model in representation theory has been investigated; see \cite{bbo, bj} and references therein.
-There is also a renewed interest in Pitman's or Pitman-type transformations in the context of probabilistic studies of classical integrable systems such as box-ball systems and Toda lattice; see a series of recent papers \cite{ckst, cs1, cs2, cst1, cst2} by Croydon et al. We expect that our results will provide a new insight about that profound transformation.
+There is also a renewed interest in Pitman's or Pitman-type transformations in the context of probabilistic studies of classical integrable systems such as box-ball systems and the Toda lattice; see a series of recent papers \cite{ckst, cs1, cs2, cst1, cst2} by Croydon et al. We expect that our results will provide a new insight about that profound transformation.

 We give an outline of the paper.
 In \sref{;sprf}, we prove \tsref{;tmain1} and \ref{;tmain2}.
 In \sref{;sptranss}, we investigate properties of the path transformations $\ctc $, $\cg $ and $\cm $ in \psref{;ppropctc}, \ref{;ppropcg} and \ref{;ppropcm}, respectively, and see how those of $\cm $ entail \cref{;ctmain2}.
 In \sref{;sppexpress}, after giving a proof of \pref{;pexpress}, we explore a connection between Pitman's theorem and the second identity in law in \tref{;tmain2}.
 To make the paper self-contained, we summarize some properties of the path transformation $\ct $ to be used in the proof of \pref{;ppropctc}, and provide their proofs in the appendix, in which we also give a brief proof of identity \eqref{;invw}.
 Two fundamental lemmas in calculus are appended as well.